top of page

 Humanitarianism: The Core of Our Mission

 At the heart of our mission lies a steadfast commitment to humanitarianism.
 By inviting individuals of diverse racial and ethnic backgrounds and uniting all bands of Arawak Taino under a shared purpose, we embody a collective effort to achieve the essential goal of National Tribal Recognition.
 This inclusive approach strengthens our vision and amplifies the voices of those we represent.
+In Many cases, some forget the importance and significance of Allyship.
+Here at T.AI.N.O., we recognize that allyship is not only a necessary ingredient but also significant to our organizational success.
+We support, promote, and accept Allyship.
+Nothing resounds louder than the voice of other ethnic and cultural demographics in support.
+So we firmly believe that allyship should be at the forefront of any organization's growth.

 To honor and perpetuate our tribal identity, we proudly use the name T.A.I.N.O, an acronym for “Taino American Indigenous National Organization.”
-Established in 2023 by Denyzio Laboy, a Puerto Rican born and raised in New York with ancestral roots in the Arawak Taino Indians, the organization serves as a beacon of cultural pride and advocacy.
+Established in 2025 by Denyzio Laboy, a Puerto Rican born and raised in New York with ancestral roots in the Arawak Taino Indians, the organization serves as a beacon of cultural pride and advocacy.

 Our mission is to redefine the narrative of racial equity and justice by shedding light on the historical atrocities committed against the Arawak Taino people throughout the United States and its territories.
 Through education and awareness, we seek to uncover and preserve the truths that have long been marginalized or ignored.